British Ministers In US To fast-track Post-Brexit Trade Deal - UrduPoint

 Trump, who sees a like-minded leader in Johnson, has said that trade between the two countries could multiply once Britain leaves the EU and spoke to the British prime minister about a deal within days of his taking office last month.

-"Negotiating and signing an exciting new free trade agreement with the US is one of my top priorities," said Truss, who was a cheerleader for the leave camp in the 2016 referendum on Britain's membership of the EU.
+"Negotiating and signing an exciting new free trade agreement with the US is one of my top priorities," said Truss, who supported remaining in the EU in the 2016 referendum but later changed her position.

 "Having already laid the groundwork, we are fast-tracking this deal so that businesses are able to take advantage of the golden opportunity to increase trade with the US as soon as possible," she added.